the ultimate groom speech guide

 5. The final part of the structure is all about the bride, and what you simply have to focus on here, is avoiding the trap of saying the same thing in about 3 different ways.
 This should include how you met, first dates, and how your relationship developed, and what she means to you.

-special thanks
+Special thanks

-I like to include any thanking that needs to be done at the top of the groom’s speech and to get it out of the way as early as possible.
+I like to include any thanking that needs to be done at the top of the speech and to get it out of the way as early as possible.

 1. These thanks should only ever be reserved for friends and family that have really helped you out with the wedding plans and/or on the day.